Office: 235 Waters Hall

 Fax: (785) 532-6232

-Areas of specialization: community ecology, pollinators, ecological networks, quantitative ecology
+Areas of specialization: Pollinator ecology, machine learning, ecological networks, quantitative ecology

 B.S. – Portland State University